skornehl/docker-workshop/slides120-motivation.md

 ##
 - Make lifecycle more efficient, consistent and repeatable
-- Increase the quality of code produced by devs
+- Increase the quality of the product produced by devs //todo
 - Eliminate inconsistencies between dev, test, prod and customer environments

 ##